cvnlab/GLMsingle/README.md

 For additional information, please see the Wiki page of the GLMsingle repository (https://github.com/kendrickkay/GLMsingle/wiki).

+If you have questions or discussion points, please use the Discussions feature of this github repository, or alternatively, e-mail Kendrick (kay@umn.edu).
+If you find a bug, please let us know by raising a Github issue.

 ## MATLAB

 To use the GLMsingle toolbox, add it to your MATLAB path: